FlowFuse/website/src/blog/2024/11/bridging-modbus-to-mqtt.md

 - 50: Vibration (in tenths of degrees, which would be 5g)
 - 603: Humidity (in tenths of degrees, which would be 60.3%)

 Now, we need to convert these raw register values into human-readable formats for cloud integration.
 For instance, we divide the temperature and vibration by 10 to get the actual values in degrees Celsius and g, respectively, and similarly for other parameters like humidity.
+For pressure, the higher and lower register values are combined to compute the complete value accurately.

+To determine how to process raw Modbus data, such as whether to divide by a specific value, concatenate, or apply other transformation formulas, refer to the manual of the sensor you are using for specific instructions.

-In Node-RED, you can achieve this transformation using various nodes.
-There are several approaches you can take, such as using the Function node for advanced processing, the Change node for simpler operations, or the Template node for defining schemas.
-In this article, I will demonstrate a low-code approach using the **Change** node to process the data in a clean and organized way.
+For transformation, in Node-RED, you can use various nodes.
+You can choose the Function node for advanced processing, the Change node for simpler operations, or the Template node for defining schemas.
+In this article, I will demonstrate a low-code approach using the Change node to process the data in a clean and organized way.

-Additionally, for better organization and accessibility, I will send each metric separately and include additional metadata such as the timestamp and unit.
+Additionally, for better organization and accessibility, I will send each metric separately and include additional metadata such as the `timestamp` and `unit`.

 **For Temperature**:

    1. Drag the **Change** node onto the canvas.
-   2. Double-click to open the node config and set `msg.payload.timestamp` to timestamp function of change node.
+   2. Double-click to open the node config and set `msg.payload.timestamp` to the timestamp function of the change node.
    3. Set `msg.payload.value` to `payload[0]/10`.
    4. Set `msg.payload.unit` to `'c'`.
    5. Click **Done** to save the configuration.